kaderiho/reactjs-2019q1/README.md

-## Install & run
+## Installation

-In order to run application go through the following steps:

-- Run in command line `npm i` for server and client parts
+In order to run application type `npm i` for both server and client parts

+## Development

-- Go to /client and run `build`
+- Go to `/client` directory and run `npm run develop`

+## Production

+- Build client for production, run `npm run build` in `/client` directory
-- Go back to /server and run `server:prod` command
+- Back to the root folder and run `npm run build`.
+This command will prepare client assets for SSR

-The application instance will be available on `http://localhost:8080`
+- Run `npm run server` in order to turn on production server